 CK: It depends what kind of kitchen you're in.
 And I think people in kitchens really don't care as long as you get the job done quickly and well.
 I know like in a French, you know, ____ system, you have to address your cutting board in the right way, and you have to hold your knife in the right way and everything else but most other kitchens I know anything about and Sara knows more about it than I do.
 You get the job done to get the job done right.
 I don't think anyone's going to worry about a wide peeler versus swivel, right?

 SM: I worked in restaurants in the United States for seven years.
 I don't ever remember there being this, you know, fight over what kind of peeler.
 I agree with Chris is completely silly.
 There should be no cook shaming.
 You know, if, if you're starting with fresh ingredients, and you're prepping from scratch that's all that matters.
 That's fantastic.
 Well, that don't put up with it.
 Just say it works for you.
 As I dealt with my mother-in-law, my mother taught me to just be vague and say, oh, that's interesting.
 Oh, wide peelers very interesting so there you go

-CK: Hey, wait a minute Sarah, you say that to me all the time.
+CK: Hey, wait a minute Sara, you say that to me all the time.

 SM: Oh, dear Chris my secrets out, oh dear, oh dear

 Caller: Well, I appreciate that you guys.
 That’s excellent ammo for the next time I run into these people.
 I will definitely use this argument.
 Yeah.

 CK: Besides which you're not working in estage in a kitchen.
 You don't have 500 pounds of turnips or potatoes or whatever.
 So how you want to do it at home what difference does it make